z336/documents/README.md

 - Javascript basics, array methods, template literals

 ### CSS
-- Modern CSS fundamentals for styling the site
+- Modern CSS methods for styling the site
 - Implementing CSS in React, using Styled Components (CSS in JS)

 ### Git